I can’t believe it! Robin Williams, the happiest and funniest man of my

 There's

 been a fundamental change in adult life.
-Teachers, pediatricians and therapists
+Teachers, pediatricians, and therapists

-are seeing children of all ages who are not afraid of their parents.
-Not one
+are seeing children of all ages who are not afraid of their parents—not one

-bit.
-Not of their power, not of their position, not of their ability to apply
+bit—not of their power, not of their position, not of their ability to apply

 standards and enforce consequences.